 In this Act, unless inconsistent with the context or subject matter —

-“apprentice” includes a person who is entitled to a rate of pay prescribed for an apprentice under any award made under the Industrial Arbitration Act 1912 2, that relates to hairdressing;
+apprentice includes a person who is entitled to a rate of pay prescribed for an apprentice under any award made under the Industrial Arbitration Act 1912 2, that relates to hairdressing;

-“Board” means the Hairdressers Registration Board of Western Australia constituted under this Act;
+Board means the Hairdressers Registration Board of Western Australia constituted under this Act;

-“hairdressing” or the “practice of hairdressing” means the dressing, curling, waving, cleansing, cutting, shaving, trimming, singeing, bleaching, tinting, colouring of the hair or beard of any person by any other person, whether with or without the aid of any apparatus, appliance, preparation or substance, for fee, reward, salary, wages or other remuneration or consideration by whomsoever paid or payable, whether engaged full-time or part-time;
+hairdressing or the practice of hairdressing means the dressing, curling, waving, cleansing, cutting, shaving, trimming, singeing, bleaching, tinting, colouring of the hair or beard of any person by any other person, whether with or without the aid of any apparatus, appliance, preparation or substance, for fee, reward, salary, wages or other remuneration or consideration by whomsoever paid or payable, whether engaged full-time or part-time;

-“hairdresser” means a person registered under this Act in respect of any prescribed class or classes of hairdressing;
+hairdresser means a person registered under this Act in respect of any prescribed class or classes of hairdressing;

-“medical practitioner” means legally qualified medical practitioner;
+medical practitioner means legally qualified medical practitioner;

-“Register” means the Register under this Act.
+Register means the Register under this Act.

 [Section 2 amended by No. 21 of 1965 s.
 3.]